Chandan9898Kumar/JavaScript_Question-RestApis/backend/README.md

 ###  JWT Authentication with Node.js

 JSON Web Token is an open standard for securely transferring data within parties using a JSON object.
 JWT is used for stateless authentication mechanisms for users and providers, this means maintaining sessions on the client side instead of storing sessions on the server.

+                                              Token-Based Authentication:
+It is a more secure and scalable alternative to basic authentication.
+JSON Web Tokens(JWT) are commonly used in Express to implement token-based authentication.
+When the user logs in, the server generates a token containing the user’s information.
+Then the server sends the token to the client in response.
+The client stores the token in the form of a cookie or local storage.
+In the subsequent request, the client includes this token in the header, enabling the server to validate the user.
+The features of token-based auth include expiration time and digital signatures enhancing the security and integrity of the data.

+`Note :`
+JSON web token is an efficient, secured as well mostly used method of transferring or exchanging data on the internet.
+Generally, it is used for authentication and authorization in applications.
+The workflow of the authentication is we generate the token at the server and send back it to the client which is used for further requests on the server.